 To update the UPN of a user who was assigned a license, follow these steps:

-Start the Azure Active Directory Module for Windows PowerShell, and then connect to Azure Active Directory (Azure AD).
+Start the Azure Active Directory Module for Windows PowerShell, and then connect to Azure AD.
 For more information about how to do this, go to the following Microsoft website: